-The fund manager may at his discretion invest up to 20% of the scheme assets outside the Manufacturing theme based on his assessment of the investment opportunities.
+The Scheme will invest across market capitalization.-The fund manager will endeavor to allocate to companies using a bottom up approach while taking exposure in sectors which will benefit from the economic trends in consumption.
+The fund manager may at his discretion invest up to 20% of the scheme assets outside the consumption theme based on his qualitative and quantitative assessment of the investment opportunities.